 The taking off or landing of an unmanned aerial vehicles (UAVs or “drones”) is prohibited on the preserve.

 In the early 1960s, volunteers organized an effort to protect Cascade Head from development.
-The Conservancy bought it in 1966 from the owner of the Cascade Head Ranch development with funds raised in part by local volunteers and the Mazama’s hiking club.
-Because of its ecological significance, Cascade Head Preserve and surrounding national forest and other lands have won recognition as a National Scenic Research Area and a United Nations Biosphere Reserve.
+The Nature Conservancy bought it in 1966 from the owner of the Cascade Head Ranch development with funds raised in part by local volunteers and the Mazama’s hiking club.
+Because of its ecological significance, Cascade Head Preserve and surrounding national forest and other lands have won recognition as a National Scenic Research Area and a United Nations Biosphere Reserve

-What the Conservancy Has Done/Is Doing
+What TNC Has Done/Is Doing

-Conservancy ecologists also monitor the populations of rare plants throughout the year.
+TNC ecologists also monitor the populations of rare plants throughout the year.
 In spring and summer, teams of volunteers remove invasive species such as Himalayan blackberry, help maintain trails, assist with research projects and teach visitors about the preserve.
 Join our volunteer team today!